HenningBuhl/low-resource-machine-translation/README.md

 | [[6]](#6) | Top-K and top-p filtering function |

 ## Contributing

+This repository is still in an early and immature state.
+It would be best if a certain quality standard is established first to make the code future proof.

 Here is a list of tasks that would help the progress of this repository and research: